hpe-dev-incubator/hpe-dev-portal/content/blog/test.md

 }
 </style>

-This is a paragraph of text
+This is a paragraph of text for testing:

 * This is a list item
 * another